huanglx12/Swiss-Voting/README.md

 ### 1.1.
 Running a single experiment using the default settings

-To run the code, you might need to install a package CPLEX (https://www.ibm.com/products/ilog-cplex-optimization-studio).
+To run the code, you need to install Python 2.7 and a CPLEX solver (https://www.ibm.com/products/ilog-cplex-optimization-studio).
+After installing the provided IBM CPLEX solver, one should update line 4 in bloc_rule.py with the path of the cplex solver.
+E.g., the default path on MacOS seems to be /Applications/CPLEX_Studio_Community128/cplex/python/2.7/x86-64_osx.

 The main program is balance_election.py, which takes an election as input, formulates voting as an integer linear program, and computes optimal balanced committees.
 To test whether the code works, try:

   python balance_election.py Entremont